rickhull/lager/README.md

 Aftifacts
 ---------
-By mixing in Lager via extend, you introduce the following into your class
+By mixing in Lager via extend, you introduce these class methods:

-Class methods
 * lager
 * log_to
 * log_level